VakhoKontridze/VComponents/README.md

 #### Static Factory-Initialized UI Models

-Often times you'll find pre-designed `static` factory-initialized UI models for each component.
-It's worth exploring their UI model files before using the component and re-designing these instances yourself.
+Frequently, you will discover pre-configured static factory-initialized UI models associated with each component.
+It's highly recommended to investigate these UI model files prior to using them and defining them yourself.

-Standard `VBottomSheet` can be initialized without even worrying about UI model.
+For instance, for most uses, a standard `VBottomSheet` can be instantiated without an explicit UI model, making it convenient to integrate into your SwiftUI projects.

 ```swift
 @State private var isPresented: Bool = false